Forms of energy

 Thermal energy, or heat, is the energy that comes from the movement of atoms and molecules in a substance.
 Heat increases when these particles move faster.
 Geothermal energy is the thermal energy in the earth.

-Sound is the movement of energy through substances in longitudinal (compression/rarefaction) waves.
+Sound is energy moving through substances in longitudinal (compression/rarefaction) waves.
 Sound is produced when a force causes an object or substance to vibrate.
 The energy is transferred through the substance in a wave.
 Typically, the energy in sound is smaller than in other forms of energy.

 Electrical energy is delivered by tiny charged particles called electrons, typically moving through a wire.
 Lightning is an example of electrical energy in nature.